Wood Badge: Belgium

 The first Wood Badge training in Belgium was held in August 1923 at Jannée, led by Étienne Van Hoof.

 In the largest Scout association of the country, known as Les Scouts – Fédération des Scouts Baden-Powell de Belgique, it is necessary to complete the 3-steps formation in 3 years.
 After the 3 steps, the scout leader become a Wood Badger and he receives a Certificate as an animator in a holiday centre (Brevet d’animateur en centre de vacances (BACV)) by the French Community of Belgium.

 Canada

-Scouts Canada holds numerous Wood Badge training courses on an annual basis throughout the country.
-In this NSO, all Scouters (volunteers) are required to complete an online Wood Badge Part I Course, and are encouraged to complete a Wood Badge Part II program that includes self-directed learning, conducted through mentorship and coaching in addition to traditional courses and workshops.
-Upon completion of the Woodbadge Part II program a volunteer is conferred their "beads" and the Gilwell Necker.
+Scouts Canada requires that Scouters (volunteers) are required to complete an online Wood Badge Part I Course, and are encouraged to complete a Wood Badge Part II program that includes self-directed learning, conducted through mentorship and coaching in addition to traditional courses and workshops.
+Upon completion of the Wood Badge Part II program a volunteer is awarded their "beads" and the Gilwell Neckerchief.